stablecog/sc-mixpanel/README.md

 ## Installation

-There are a few ways you can use this repo to deploy a server that can be use to proxy Mixpanel API requests: one-click deploy to cloud, build a docker image, or copy and paste the nginx settings to your own nginx config file.
+There are a few ways you can use this repo to deploy a server that can be use to proxy Mixpanel API requests: one-click deploy to cloud, build a docker image, or copy and paste the nginx settings to your own nginx config file

 ### Option 1: One-click Deploy